AnimosWorkshop/Sor-Vault/Temuþen/Actions and Derived Nouns.md

 	* evnieþ - family
 	* evnieþ - community
 * fakerū - to forget
-* farisū - to lead
+* farisū - to be bold
 * fasū - to subtract
 * fegū - to succeed (someone)
 * fenirū - to glorify